Gallop Franklin

-Gallop P. Franklin II is a pharmacist and American politician who represents District 8 in the Florida House of Representatives covering part of the Big Bend area of the Florida panhandle.
+Gallop Phedro Franklin II (born August 22, 1988) is a pharmacist and American politician who represents District 8 in the Florida House of Representatives covering part of the Big Bend area of the Florida panhandle.
+Franklin is a member of the Democratic Party.

 Early life and education

 Franklin was born and raised in Tallahassee, Florida.
 He is the son of Margaret Franklin and Gallop Franklin, Sr.

 When he was a child, before attending and graduating from Leon High School in Tallahassee, Franklin was home schooled by his mother, a professional educator.

 Franklin earned an undergraduate degree and a Doctor of Pharmacy degree from Florida A&M University.
-In 2024, Franklin earned a Masters of Business Administration degree from t he Samuel Curtis Johnson Graduate School of Management at Cornell University.
+In 2024, Franklin earned a Masters of Business Administration degree from the Samuel Curtis Johnson Graduate School of Management at Cornell University.

 College leadership

 As an undergraduate at Florida A&M University, with a focus on helping low-income FAMU students struggling with skyrocketing college costs, the school's student body elected Franklin to serve two consecutive terms as the president of the university's Student Government Association.
 Franklin also served on the Florida A&M University Board of Trustees and as president of the Florida Student Association, where he sat as a member of the Florida Board of Governors, the group responsible for overseeing the Florida State University System.
 Franklin was the first Florida A&M University student to serve on the Florida Board of Governors and the third to serve as Florida Student Association president.

 In 2010, during Florida Gov. Charlie Crist's term, Franklin was selected to serve as a member of the sixth class of the Gubernatorial Fellowship Program.
 During his service as a Gubernatorial Fellow, U.S. senator Bill Nelson (D-Florida) nominated Franklin to join the Open World Leadership Program, where he was a member of a delegation that represented American public and private universities on an exchange mission to Russia to promote U.S.-Eurasian understanding and partnerships.